-The additional income of \$1.049m is to higher planning and consenting income (\$500k) due to higher than forecast growth, additional revenue in Community Facilities and Services (\$150k), correction of prior year (\$237k) and other items across the business
+The additional income of \$1.049m is to higher planning and consenting income (\$500k), additional revenue in Community Facilities and Services (\$150k), correction of prior year (\$237k) and other items across the business.

 Gains on derivative financial instruments

 This is an unrealised gain on valuation of Council's interest rate derivatives.
 This reflects the fact that the Council's future interest cash payments will be lower than the variable market rates prevailing at the point in time those cash payments are made.